monero-project/monero/README.md

 ## Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Monero.
+This section contains general instructions for debugging failed installs or problems encountered with Funero.
 First, ensure you are running the latest version built from the GitHub repo.

 ### Obtaining stack traces and core dumps on Unix systems